 President Petro Poroshenko wins libel action against the BBC

-President Poroshenko instructed Thomson Heath & Associates last year to sue the BBC for libel.
-We are very pleased to announce that the President has won his libel action against the BBC and the BBC has admitted liability in respect of the report that it broadcast as an “exclusive report” on the News at Ten, and published on its website, on 23 May 2018.
+We are pleased to announce that the President of Ukraine, Petro Poroshenko, has won his libel action against the BBC.
+The BBC has admitted liability in respect of the report that it broadcast as an “exclusive report” on the News at Ten, and published on its website, on 23 May 2018.

-For further details please contact Mr Schirmeister on:
+For further details please contact Moritz Schirmeister on:

 Moritz@thomsonheath.com or 0207 836 9300